agawrysiuk/aws-learning/README.md

 comes from, who it goes to, the message itself and the date of sending.
 Websocket uses a proper Lambda handler by the type of message sent in `request.body.action` (e.g. here - `sendMessage`).
 It gets saved in the database and then is being sent to the recipient of this message.
-The handler for this lambda function searches database for the connectionId associated with the given nickname and sends the data there through websocket.
-The user on the other ends receives the message and adds it to his chat history.
-The owner of the message doesn't get notified about the new (his) message, and he just saves it to the history by himself.
+The handler for this lambda function searches database for the connectionId associated with the given nicknames and sends the data there through websocket.
+Both users on the other ends receives the message and add it to their chat history.

 Overall, the backend part was deployed by the tool `serverless` and consists of:
 - Two DynamoDB tables (Connection Info and Chat History)